fenago/machine-learning-for-finance/lab_guides/Lab_3.md

-More bells and whistles for our neural network {#more-bells-and-whistles-for-our-neural-network .title style="clear: both"}
+More bells and whistles for our neural network
 ----------------------------------------------------------------